marco-iann/nc-news/README.md

 This repository contains a RESTful API, for a Reddit-style website called Northcoders News.
 Northcoders News has a database of articles created by users and allows for comments to be added to articles.
 Both of articles and comments can be upvoted or downvoted by users.

+You can visit the hosted project [here](https://marco-iann-nc-news-api.herokuapp.com/api/), hosted on [Heroku](https://dashboard.heroku.com/)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.